 What is the academic system like in the United States?

 The academic year is based on two semesters, each 16 weeks long.
 The fall semester is from late August to mid-December.
-The Spring semester is from mid-January to mid-May.
-There are also many course options available during the summer semester.
+The spring semester is from mid-January to mid-May.
+There are also course options available during the summer semester.

 The major holidays:

 Most bachelor's degrees at K-State can be completed in four years.
 The length of time needed to complete a degree may be different if you need to take courses in the English Language Program.
 Explore the list of undergraduate degrees.